CherryDT/restify-mongoose/README.md

 ```

 ## Fields to be removed
-A list of fields to be removed from the output (_after_ projections were applied) can be specified as options member `fieldsToBeRemoved` (a string array).
+A list of fields to be removed from the output (_after_ projections were applied) and from the insert/update input body can be specified as options member `fieldsToBeRemoved` (a string array).
 The global and local options are merged.
 This feature can be used to easily filter unwanted fields, even when they are used in a virtual.

 ## Output format